revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

-> Here in the above code, we will get "AttributeError: 'Design' object has no attribute '_Design_shape'" because,  _shape is a protected member of Design class and we cannot access protected members outside the class using name mangling.
+> In the above code, we will get "AttributeError: 'Design' object as no attribute '_Design_shape'" because,  _shape is a protected member of Design class and we cannot access protected members outside the class using name mangling.
   </details>
 </details>